Xh4H/Discord.jl/.github/ISSUE_TEMPLATE/julicord-issue-template.md

 ---

-name: 🐛 Bug Report
+## About

-about: My PC isn't working as expected 🤔
+My PC isn't working as expected 🤔

 ## Bug Report